mendes-r/seca/web-app-security/01-recon/a-subdomains/iii-accidental-archives.md

 # Accidental Archives

-Search for previous public information that can point to now privite subdomains.
+Search for previous public information that can point to now private subdomains.
 Usually found in hyperlinks.

 [Archive.org](https://web.archive.org/)

-Get a copy of the old HTML and performa a search for the most [common URL schemes](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml).
+Get a copy of the old HTML and perform a search for the most [common URL schemes](https://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml).

 - _http://_
 - _https://_